 Self-plagiarism means recycling work that you’ve previously published or submitted as an assignment.
 It’s considered academic dishonesty to present something as brand new when you’ve already gotten credit and perhaps feedback for it in the past.

 If you want to refer to ideas or data from previous work, be sure to cite yourself.

 - Can plagiarism be accidental?

-Accidental plagiarism is one of the most common types of plagiarism.
+Accidental plagiarism is one of the most common examples of plagiarism.
 Perhaps you forgot to cite a source, or paraphrased something a bit too closely.
-Maybe you can’t remember where you got an idea from and aren’t totally sure if it’s original or not.
+Maybe you can’t remember where you got an idea from, and aren’t totally sure if it’s original or not.

 These all count as plagiarism, even though you didn’t do it on purpose.
-When in doubt, make sure you’re referencing your sources.
-Also consider running your work through a plagiarism checker tool prior to submission.
-These tools work by using advanced database software to scan for matches between your text and existing texts.
+When in doubt, make sure you’re citing your sources.
+Also consider running your work through a plagiarism checker tool prior to submission, which work by using advanced database software to scan for matches between your text and existing texts.